ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/design.markdown

 * Segments contain a number of consecutive entries from the same time series.
-* Segments have a maximum size of 2 kB.
+* Segments have a maximum size of 2 KB.
-* The 2 kb limit means that a segment can only contain up to 32k entries, so a time series with more than 32k entries will always be stored in multiple segments.
+* The 2 KB limit means that a segment can only contain up to 32k entries, so a time series with more than 32k entries will always be stored in multiple segments.
 * In practice, segments usually contain far fewer than 32k entries,